Soft Cell: Decline and dissolution

 By 1983, fame and nearly constant drug use were having a bad effect on the duo.
 Marc Almond also formed the group Marc and the Mambas, featuring collaborations with the The's Matt Johnson and future Almond collaborator Annie Hogan, as an offshoot to experiment out of the glare of the Soft Cell spotlight.
-Soft Cell's third album release, appropriately titled The Art of Falling Apart, was a Top 5 hit in the UK but the singles were only modest successes.
+Soft Cell's third album release, titled The Art of Falling Apart, was a Top 5 hit in the UK but the singles were only modest successes.
 The first single "Where The Heart Is" only reached 21, while the double A-side "Numbers"/"Barriers" peaked at 25.
 "Numbers" also generated controversy due to references in the song to the drug speed.

 In September 1983, the duo released a new single "Soul Inside", which returned them to the UK Top 20, but by early 1984 the duo had amicably decided to end Soft Cell.
 They played farewell concerts at Hammersmith Palais in January, and released one final album called This Last Night in Sodom (UK No. 12) in March.
 The album's second and final single "Down in the Subway" (UK No. 24), had already been released in February 1984.